protectwise/troika/README.md

 Troika was developed starting in 2016 by the [ProtectWise](https://protectwise.com) front end engineering team as an internal tool to enable rapid development of interactive 3D and 2D data visualizations in the ProtectWise Visualizer.
 As it matured and became an essential part of our toolkit, we realized it could be useful to the broader web developer community and decided to release it as an open source project.

 Our initial public release can be considered mature/stable enough to use in production code.
-However you will find that documentation is sorely lacking; we will be actively improving that in the short term.

-Until better user-centered documentation is available, a good place to start is the [examples](./packages/troika-examples) and the inline code documentation for the [core facade classes](./packages/troika-core/src/facade/).
+However you will find that documentation is still very incomplete.
+We're working on improving that, and you can see [the documentation](./docs/overview.md) that we have so far.
+We also recommend checking out the [examples source code](./packages/troika-examples) and the inline code documentation for the [core facade classes](./packages/troika-core/src/facade/) as good places to start.

 ----